 If you don’t own a home, you probably won’t be responsible for home renovations.

-What resources should you use to research demographics in the Hudson Valley?
+What resources should you use to research people?

 We like to start doing our local market research, or any market research with DataUSA.io.
 It’s one of our favorite sources of demographic information about people.